Flawden/ExchangeRates/readme.md

 Before you begin, make sure you have the following installed on your computer:
 - Docker

+And you need to build the project through Gradle (Instruction earlier)

 Docker must have environment variables set on your system.

 The guide is available at: https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html